Routstr/otrta-client/README.md

 - **Wallet**: Manages eCash (Cashu) notes and communication with mints
 - **Pay**: Handles cost calculation and payment verification for AI model usage

+### Cashu note Management Workflow

+1. **Get initial Cashu note**: Obtain a Cashu note from a Cashu mint
+2. **Make OpenAI API request**: Send the Cashu note in the `X-PAYMENT-SATS` header with your LLM API request
+3. **Process response**: Receive the OpenAI response and check for `X-CHANGE-SATS` header
+4. **Save change (if any)**: Store any returned change Cashu note from the `X-CHANGE-SATS` header
+5. **Use for next request**: Use the change Cashu note in future `X-PAYMENT-SATS` headers for subsequent AI service requests

+This approach allows for efficient micropayments for AI services.
+You only receive change when you overpay, preventing waste on small transactions.

 ## Getting Started

 ### Running the Client